Is Apple killing Mac gaming? Believe it or not, this is a question developers and gamers seriously ask themselves every few months.

-And that is exactly what many have been screaming on Twitter.
-If you’re a one-man dev (or a very small team) with a proprietary engine, the day OpenGL is effectively removed, it could mean the end of supporting the Mac platform.
-But that’s a lot of ifs and OpenGL still has a few years left.
+If you’re a one-man dev (or a very small team) with a proprietary engine, the end of OpenGL could mean the end of supporting the Mac platform.
+But OpenGL still has a few years left.

 And even for smaller indies, there are solutions.